fast050/Earthquake-app/README.md

 # Description
 The App Have Three Main Functions :
-- show the last update Earthquake Report daily.
+- Show The Last Update Earthquake Report Daily.
 - Search By The Year And Magnitude for Earthquake Reports.
 - Show Some News Related to Earthquake.

-# third Party
+# Third Party
 - Retrofit
 - Glide